byteball/btc-oracle/README.md

 Install [bitcore](https://bitcore.io/guides/full-node/) and create new bitcore node:
 ```
-bitcore create -d ~/.bitcore/data byteball-btc-oracle
+bitcore create -d ~/.bitcore/data obyte-btc-oracle
 ```
 (add `--testnet` to work on testnet).
-Here `~/.bitcore/data` is the location of your data directory where full Bitcoin bockchain will be stored, `byteball-btc-oracle` is the name of your node.  `cd` to your node folder:
+Here `~/.bitcore/data` is the location of your data directory where full Bitcoin bockchain will be stored, `obyte-btc-oracle` is the name of your node.  `cd` to your node folder:
 ```
-cd byteball-btc-oracle
+cd obyte-btc-oracle
 ```
 Install `btc-oracle` service:
 ```